cedrichamilton/MGT4250-Fall-2023-Course-Project/README.md

 10. Percent change dollars 1 year: Change in sales value since same week last year, as a percent of last year's sales value
 11. Percent change units 1 year: Change in units sold of any size since same week last year, as a percent of last year's units sold

-The second dataset comes directly from “www.ers.usda.gov/data-products/weekly-retail-food-sales/” Once accessing this link you are able to download excel files with the following columns:
+The second dataset comes directly from “www.ers.usda.gov/data-products/weekly-retail-food-sales/” Once accessing this link you are able to download "StateAndCategory (1).xlsx" with the following columns:

 1. Date: Week ending
 2. Category: Food category